Ezka77/qbtarr/README.md

 ```

 I would advise to start with Traefik, Prowlarr and QBittorrent.
 Make everything work together and then start adding the other services.
-You can add as much servarr as wanted by running `ccmake` and switch them to `ON` and repeat the previous command.
+You can add as much servarr as wanted by running `ccmake` and switch them to `ON` and repeat the next install command.
 When a service switch is `OFF` then the service entry is removed from the main `compose.yml`, the service directory is NOT deleted.

 ## Installation